yurippe/MockinBird/README.md

 >> start socketio 0.0.0.0 9092
 [... starting socketio on port 9092]
 >> run ../Example/Website.py
+[...
+Replaced the Jetty handler, and an example website now works]
+>> runasync ../Example/EventGenerator.py
+[...
+Broadcast 1000 events with random intervals of [0..5] seconds] [    (can be seen on page http://localhost:9000/socketio ]
 ```
 Then navigating to `http://localhost:9000/name/Admin` or `http://localhost:9000/socketio`